elian-cheng/elian-cheng/README.md

 👩‍💻 My areas of specialization include:

 <ul>
-  <li>Programming with expertise in JavaScript, TypeScript, React, Node.js, and Next.js.</li>
+  <li>🚀 Programming: Expertise in JavaScript, TypeScript, React, Node.js, and Next.js.</li>
-  <li>Creating beautiful UI, that captivates users.</li>
+  <li>💡 Problem-Solving: Persistent and adept at overcoming challenges.</li>
-  <li>Managing Projects from concept to completion, ensuring successful delivery.</li>
+  <li>💪 Work Ethic: Strong dedication to tasks and customer satisfaction.</li>
-  <li>Teamwork and Cross-functional Communication.</li>
+  <li>🤝 Teamwork: Collaborative and skilled in cross-functional communication.</li>
-  <li>Meeting Deadlines and Working Under Pressure.</li>
+  <li>⏰ Deadline Management: Efficient in meeting project timelines and working under pressure.</li>
-  <li>Skilled in Negotiations and delivering exceptional Customer Service.</li>
+  <li>🔑 Negotiations & Customer Service: Proficient in negotiations and providing exceptional customer service.</li>
 </ul>

 🔎 I am currently open to new opportunities and professional connections.
 Feel free to reach out to me on [LinkedIn®](https://www.linkedin.com/in/olga-chernega/) or via email at chernega.o@gmail.com.